proedgeconsultsng/alx-system_engineering-devops/0x00-shell_basics/README.md

-added a new script to display more files plus hidden files added a new script to show file digits added a new script to create a new dir in the /tmp dir
+added a new script to display more files plus hidden files added a new script to show file digits added a new script to create a new dir in the /tmp dir added a new script to move a file between dirs